mutabazigakuba/IPH-PRIVACY-POLICY/README.md

 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
 Personally identifiable information may include, but is not limited to:

-• Pictures of Plant diseases, this will be collected and stored on our database of images , metadata to allow us to develop an automated visual recognition of diseases as well as answers any query you may have on your crops.
+**• Pictures of Plant diseases**, this will be collected and stored on our database of images , metadata to allow us to develop an automated visual recognition of diseases as well as answers any query you may have on your crops.

-• Cookies and Usage Data
+## • Cookies and Usage Data

 ### Usage Data